PrefectHQ/prefect/docs/cloud/execution/k8s_job_environment.md

 [[toc]]

-::: warning Server not supported, yet
+::: warning Core server not supported, yet
-Currently this environment is not directly supported with Prefect Server.
-Deployments using Prefect Server and Kubernetes will be added in a future release.
+Currently this environment is not directly supported with Prefect Core's server.
+Deployments using Prefect Core and Kubernetes will be added in a future release.
 :::

 ## Overview